Derry beaten by Devine's Bohs in top-two contest

 The victory was a big win for Bohs manager Declan Devine, who lost the Derry job after a poor start to the 2021 campaign, but appears to have rejuvenated the Gypsies this season.

+"Every team has a period in the season when it's not free-flowing and it's not going to plan but when it's not going to plan, you have got to try and get some result out of the game.

+"On Friday, I probably questioned the players' drive and passion to win the game but I can't do that tonight.
+I thought we competed really well."

-It was a game of few chances but Bohs looked the more authoritative side for the most part and probably just about deserved their victory.
+It was a game of few chances but Bohs looked the more authoritative side for the most part.

 There was scarcely a decent goal-scoring opportunity in the opening period with Ryan Graydon and Jamie McGonigle having half-chances for Derry early on but the Bohemians defence having relatively little difficulty in subduing the home attack.